zkyahmd/StockPortfolioTracker/README.md

-#Stock Portfolio Tracker
+**Stock Portfolio Tracker**

 **#Overview**

 Task Two for the CodeAlpha Python Internship involved developing a Stock Portfolio Tracker.
 The objective was to create a Python program that enables users to effectively manage their stock investments by providing functionalities to add, remove, and track the performance of stocks in real-time.
-Additionally, the task required utilizing financial APIs for fetching real-time stock data to enhance the tracking capabilities of the tool.

 **#Features**